HGO4605 – Transformations in the global economy: value chains and production networks

 Compulsory instruction and coursework

-Attendance at seven out of a total of eight seminars is compulsory.
+Attendance at six out of a total of eight seminars is compulsory.

 Students must be well prepared for every meeting.
 For each ordinary meeting a minimum of 50 pages of reading will be set, which students should read prior to the meetings.